 About Amani Khalifa

-Amani is a counsel in the Global Projects Disputes Practice and an arbitration specialist.
+Amani is a partner in the Global Projects Disputes Practice and an arbitration specialist.

-She handles large, complex construction disputes relating to projects throughout the MENA region with an emphasis on the real estate and oil and gas sectors.
-She has been recognised as a leader in arbitration by Who's Who Legal.
+She handles large, complex construction disputes relating to projects in Saudi Arabia and throughout the MENA region with an emphasis on the energy and infrastructure sectors.

-She is an arbitrator on the basketball arbitral tribunal, an independent tribunal recognised by FIBA and an anticorruption hearing officer of the Tennis Integrity Unit.
+Named as one of the 45 leading arbitration practitioners under 45 by Global Arbitration Review, Amani is a judge of the Bahrain Court of Cassation seconded to the BCDR.
+She also serves as the Vice President of the LCIA Arab Users’ Council.
+She is an arbitrator on the basketball arbitral tribunal, an independent tribunal recognised by FIBA and an anticorruption hearing officer of the International Tennis Integrity Agency.
 Amani also sits frequently as arbitrator in infrastructure disputes throughout the MENA region.

 A sample of Amani's recent experience includes advising: